Kermalis/VGMusicStudio/README.md

 * It is not intimidating to use
 * Support for multiple song tables
 * Support for "Mario & Luigi: Superstar Saga"
+* Support for "Golden Sun" synth instruments

 ----
 # To Do:
 ## M4A / MP2K Engine
 * Add Golden Sun reverb effects
-* Add Golden Sun synths
 * Add reverse playback
 * Add SquareWave sweeping
 * Add "note off with noise" for SquareWaves